austintoddj/zip-calc/readme.md

 #### Step 5: Run the Example

-If you followed the steps up to this point correctly, when you access `example.php` from a browser you should see the following:
+If you followed the steps up to this point correctly, you should see the following when you access `example.php` from a browser :

 ![Example Screenshot](https://raw.github.com/austintoddj/PHP-PostgreSQL-ZipCode-Class/master/images/pgsql-screen.png)